LawQWE

 There are multiple ways candidates can enter the legal profession now.

-The SQE route applies to anyone with an undergraduate degree or level 6 qualification equivalent.
+The SQE route is open to anyone with an undergraduate degree or level 6 qualification equivalent.

 What are the entry points into the profession?

-Apprenticeships start when candidates have completed their A levels or at the graduate level.
-The LPC route is now limited and only applicable to students who meet the transitional arrangement criteria set by the SRA.
+The LPC route is now limited and only applicable to trainees who meet the transitional arrangement criteria set by the SRA.
 These arrangements apply to anyone who, before 1 September 2021, had completed, started, accepted an offer of a place or paid a non-refundable deposit for the GDL, the LPC, or a training contract.
+The Apprenticeship route through the SQE can start when trainees have completed their A levels or is also available at the graduate level.
+Otherwise, trainees will go through the SQE pathway outside of the apprenticeship route.

-Whether a qualified lawyer overseas, a qualified CILEX Lawyer/ Practitioner or a Barrister, they apply to join the roll of solicitors in England and Wales by following the SRA's SQE route to qualification.
-Although, qualified lawyers are exempt from the two-year Qualifying Work Experience requirement.
+Whether a qualified lawyer overseas, a qualified CILEX Lawyer/ Practitioner or a Barrister, they can apply to join the roll of solicitors in England and Wales by following the SRA's SQE route to qualification.
+Qualified lawyers are exempt from the two-year Qualifying Work Experience (QWE) requirement of the SQE route.

 pathways

-They do not need to undertake any QWE as long as they have completed their SQE assessments, however, they are advised to undertake QWE while studying.
+Overseas qualified lawyers do not need to undertake any QWE as long as they have completed their SQE assessments, however, they are advised to undertake QWE type roles while studying to boost their employability.

 What are the new pathways to qualification?